 This whole Roasted Pork Loin Dinner with Cheesy Grits and Sauteed Greens is ready in just 35 minutes!

 I take back what I said in my last post about missing out on a lot of summer things.
-For the last couple of weekends we’ve been busy enjoying life just like we did pre-baby!
-We went to outdoor concerts, music and art festivals (check out my instagram with photos from the food trucks and the VIP area!), visited friends, and even went out on a date while Aldo’s mom babysat Elliot.
+For the last couple of weekends we've been busy enjoying life just like we did pre-baby!
+We went to outdoor concerts, music and art festivals, visited friends, and even went out on a date while Aldo's mom watched Elliot.
 It was awesome.

 But doing all these things while having a baby means there is ZERO time to do anything around the house.
 We've barely kept up with cleaning and laundry - we did one load of laundry just so we'd have clean bibs for Elliot - and I've had almost no time to cook.
 I don't know how parents of multiple kids do it, they must be superhuman.